Options list

 This is a list of the options offered in each block in the 2025/26 academic year.

-This is a work in progress (updated 24/04/2025) so there are some titles tbc and there may still be changes to the running order as we confirm the timetable.
+This is a work in progress (updated 09/07/2025) so there is one title tbc and there may still be changes to the running order as we confirm the timetable.

 Descriptions of each topic can be found via the menu.